Last updated:

 New Riddles

-Riddle: Why did the bird fly into the library?
+Riddle: Why did the girl bring the tallest ladder to school?

 MORE NEW RIDDLES